nodejsafrica/workshoppers/6. data types and data type functions/README.md

 ## Challenge
-- Do a documentation of the uses of the above listed functions *why? this will help you understand the using documentation*
+- Do a documentation of the uses of the above listed functions *why? this will help you understand using documentation*

 ## Award
-Egale eyes!..
+Eagle eyes!..

 [Previous](https://github.com/NodeJSAfrica/workshoppers/tree/master/5.%20working_with_arrays)